Mahmoud-nfz/SheSolves2022/Problem_01/statement.md

 # Problem A : Phone Number

 ## Statement:
-Your secretary miss up her work. the phone number of your potential client has been hidden in a complex note.
+Your secretary ruined up her work.
+The phone number of your potential client has been hidden in a complex note.
 Remeber that your client is tunisian and have a tunisian phone number, from the most known operators (TT, ooredoo , Orange).
 It could be invalid then check it twice and do a better work than your secretary because you need to fire her asap.

 (there is no need to check the international phone code)